rayangdn/thymio-epfl/report.md

 ### Visibility Graph
 First of all, for the task of graph creation, to capture the connectivity of the free space into a graph that is subsequently searched for paths, we used the road-map approach of Visibility Graphs.
-To this end, we utilize the PyVisGraph library (https://github.com/TaipanRex/pyvisgraph), who given a set of simple obstacle polygons, builds a visibility graph.
+To this end, we utilize the [Pyvisgraph library](https://github.com/TaipanRex/pyvisgraph), who given a set of simple obstacle polygons, builds a visibility graph.
 The reason behind the use of this module is due to its already optimized functioning and the ease of implementation (ARGUE CHOICE OF VISIBILITY GRAPHS??).
 Furthermore, this same module possesses a shortest_path() function.
 This approach guarantees finding the shortest geometric path between start and goal.

 In the _compute_trajectory(self, obstacles_pos, thymio_pos, goal_pos) function, we use the build() method of the PyVisGraph class to compute the graph.
 This method takes a list of PyVisGraph polygons.